JunichiGetCode/Haramain-Tour/README.md

     MySQL Database
 ```

-> HaramainQu communicates with this Laravel backend through a dedicated set of API endpoints under `/api/*`, authenticated using **Laravel Sanctum**.
+> 🚧 HaramainQu is currently under active development and communicates with this Laravel backend through a dedicated set of API endpoints under `/api/*`, authenticated using **Laravel Sanctum**.